Air Fryer Firecracker Chicken Bites

 This firecracker sauce takes just minutes to make and is so tasty!
 All you need is ghee or butter, garlic, hot sauce, apple cider vinegar and honey (or maple syrup or dates).
 Stir everything together in a saucepan on medium high heat and then leave it to boil and reduce for approximately 8-10 minutes.
 The sauce should become sticky and glaze a spoon.

-You can but the end result won’t be nearly as good.
+You can use skinless chicken thighs or boneless skinless chicken breast but the end result won’t be nearly as good.
 Once cooked the skin becomes crunchy and so good!
-It really makes the dish and should no be left off.
+For the best results I highly recommend leaving the skin on, it really makes the dish and should no be left off.

 Deboning chicken thighs is incredibly easy to do and takes just minutes.
 If you aren’t a fan of cutting up chicken then you can try asking your butcher to debone the thighs for you, or they might even already have boneless skin on thighs available to buy.
 Don’t stress if you have to do it yourself though, it’s really simple to do, just follow these steps: